convince-project/AS2FM/docs/source/tutorials.rst

     =========================================
     Result: 1

 The changes of the values in the different ROS topics can be inspected by having a look at the log of the traces generated during model checking in `traces.csv`.
 A tool to inspect them graphically is PlotJuggler.
-Just run `ros2 run plotjuggler plotjuggler` to open the graphical interface, select `traces.csv` in the file explorer and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
+Just run `ros2 run plotjuggler plotjuggler -d traces.csv` to open the graphical interface and pull the topic you want to inspect from the topic list into the coordinate system in the main inspection area.
 For the topic TODO this looks as in the picture below.

 .. image:: graphics/plotjuggler.jpg
     :width: 800